 If you’re from Canada, you may be aware of the recent changes made to our food guide, and also noticed the elimination of serving sizes.
 The USDA also presents a food guide similar to this, which is represented by a segregated plate template known as “MyPlate”.
 Both of these guides are similar and, overall, promote healthy intuitive eating.
 The elimination of serving sizes can be confusing for some people, yet liberating for others, because of the freedom to create meals without the expectations of a certain number of servings being included.

-This new methodology really urges parents to not worry so much about the guidelines of servings and focus more on offering healthy food options, having them readily accessible to your child, and promoting a positive eating environment.
-And although it is important to have a good idea of serving sizes for your toddler, this corresponds well with my point that they are just guidelines.
+This new methodology really urges parents to not worry so much about the guidelines of servings.
+Focus more on offering healthy food options, having them readily accessible to your child, and promoting a positive eating environment.
+And although it’s important to have a good idea of serving sizes for your toddler, this corresponds well with my point that they are just guidelines.
 The bigger picture of overall healthy eating habits is the goal we look to strive towards.

 Additional things to think about

-Of course, as parents it’s natural for you to overthink just about everything you do for your toddler, and making sure they eat enough happens to fall pretty high on the stress list for many.
+Of course as parents it’s natural for you to overthink just about everything you do for your toddler, and making sure they eat enough happens to fall pretty high on the stress list for many.
+Going by these recommendations can also help eating become less stressful as our toddlers become older children.
 If you find yourself stressed over if your child is eating the right amounts of food for proper growth, I want you to ask yourself:

 - Is your toddler growing well?

 - Are they following their growth trajectory chart?